The Democrats' Urban Poverty Plantations

 Meanwhile, Joe Biden, in a recent speech to the ultra-Leftist Center for American Progress Action Fund, said that Romney and Ryan “are gonna put y'all back in chains!”
 But what Obama’s state-dependent lemmings don’t understand is that they’ve already been lured into chattel slavery chains of by their narcissistic master.

-Obama and his ideological Marxists have overtaken the once-noble Democrat Party, and converted it to the Socialist Democrat Party.
-The consequences have been devastating for those he ostensibly serves, particularly for his most loyal constituency – black Americans, 93 percent of whom blindly vote for Obama.
+Obama and his ideological Marxists overtook the once-noble Democrat Party and converted it to the Socialist Democrat Party.
+The consequences have been devastating for those he ostensibly served, particularly for his most loyal constituency – black Americans, 93 percent of whom blindly voted for Obama.